bootdotdev/blog/content/computer-science/binary-search-tree-in-python.md

     self.right = BSTNode(val)
 ```

 If the node doesn't yet have a value, we can just set the given value and return.
-If we ever try to insert a value that also exists, we can also simply return as this can be considered a `noop`.
+If we ever try to insert a value that also exists, we can also simply return as this can be considered a "no-op".
 If the given value is less than our node's value and we already have a left child then we recursively call `insert` on our left child.
 If we don't have a left child yet then we just make the given value our new left child.
 We can do the same (but inverted) for our right side.

 ### Step 3 - Get Min and Get Max